Karl-Gustav Sauberzweig: Early life and career

-In March 1932 he was involved in an accident that disabled him for some time.
-In April 1933 he was promoted to Hauptmann (Captain).
-As such, he was on 1 July 1933 appointed to Division D in the artillery school Jüterbog.
-There he was employed as a Taktiklehrer (tactics instructor) in Signals.
-With the expansion of the Reichswehr into the Wehrmacht, Sauberzweig was on 1 October 1934 transferred as a teacher to the Army and Air Force Signals school in Halle, Saxony-Anhalt.
-On 1 August 1935, he was transferred, as a company commander for the Signals department Potsdam.
+Born in Wissek (Wysoka), Province of Posen, to Dr. Joachim Sauberzweig and educated in Bromberg, Karl-Gustav Sauberzweig entered the army on 28 September 1916 and served in World War I, earning the Iron Cross in 1918.
+"A proven leader of men, Sauberzweig had commanded a company and garnered the Iron Cross First Class by the age of eighteen, and earned a reputation as an exceptional organizer.
+His tireless determination and exacting work ethic earned him the nickname Schnellchen ("Speedy")."
+After the war, Sauberzweig continued to serve in the Reichswehr.
+He married Erna Giese in 1924, and his son Dieter was born in 1925.
+In April 1933 he was promoted to Hauptmann (captain) and then served as a tactics instructor in Signals.
+With the expansion of the Reichswehr into the Wehrmacht, Sauberzweig was appointed as a instructor to the Army and Air Force Signals school in Halle, Saxony-Anhalt in 1934.

-In the fall of 1936, Sauberzweig was promoted second Staff Officer (Ib) to the General Command XI.
-Army Corps and moved to Hanover.
+In the fall of 1936, Sauberzweig was promoted second Staff Officer (Ib) to the General Command XI Army Corps and moved to Hanover.
 He was then responsible for quartermaster supplies and care.
 On 1 October 1936 Sauberzweig was promoted to the rank of Major and on 1 March 1938 to Oberstleutnant (lieutenant colonel).
 After the annexation of Austria, he was assigned on 1 April 1938 to the General Command XVII.
 Army Corps in Vienna.
-In this capacity, he was then, at the beginning of World War II employed in the Polish campaign.
+In this capacity, he served in the invasion of Poland in 1939.

 World War II

 At the end of September 1939, Sauberzweig was placed in the training department of the General Staff of the Army.
 In mid-December 1939, he returned to the General Command XI.
 Army Corps and in the spring of 1940 became the first appointed Staff Officer (Ia) of XI.
 Army Corps.
 In this capacity, he then took part in the 1940 western campaign.
 On 1 June 1940 Sauberzweig was wounded in the south-east of Dunkirk and remained in the Army Corps until 1941.

-On 1 June 1941 Sauberzweig was appointed as commander of the Wehrmacht 466th Infantry Regiment which he led on the Eastern Front during the attack on southern Russia.
-On 18 August 1941, he was seriously hospitalised due to an injury: he got sand grains and rock fragments in an eye socket and was thereafter blinded in one eye.
+On 1 June 1941 Sauberzweig was appointed as commander of the Wehrmacht 466th Infantry Regiment which he led on the Eastern Front.
+On 18 August 1941, he was hospitalised due to an injury that blinded him in one eye.
 After his recovery, he was appointed in early October 1941 as commander of the 306th Infantry Regiment in the German army in occupied France.
-In mid-January 1942 Sauberzweig quit this command and was transferred to the reserve officer pool.
-He was then employed by Army Group North (in Russia) as a staff training leader.
+He was then employed by Army Group North in the occupied Soviet Union as a staff training leader.
 On 1 February 1942, he was promoted to Oberst (colonel).
-On 1 May 1942, he was appointed commander of the Infantry Replacement Regiment 131 in Brno, Bohemia.
-At the end of October 1942, he gave up his command and from 1 November 1942 Sauberzweig was employed as Wehrmacht chief of staff in the inspection of the education and training system.
+On 1 May 1942, he was appointed commander of the Infantry Replacement Regiment 131 in Brno, Moravia.
+From 1 November 1942 Sauberzweig was the Wehrmacht chief of staff in the inspection of the education and training system.